meltano/meltano/docs/src/docs/plugins.md

 While this extra can be managed using [`meltano config`](/docs/command-line-interface.html#config) or environment variables like any other setting, a catalog file is typically provided using [`meltano elt`](/docs/command-line-interface.html#elt)'s `--catalog` option.

+If the catalog does not seem to take effect, you may need to [validate the capabilities of the tap](/docs/integration.html#validate-tap-capabilities).

 ##### How to use

 Manage this extra directly in your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file):